liyantett/CAN-MICRO-EXPRESSION-BE-RECOGNIZED-BASED-ON-SINGLE-APEX-FRAME/README.md

 # CAN-MICRO-EXPRESSION-BE-RECOGNIZED-BASED-ON-SINGLE-APEX-FRAME
 Micro-expression apex frame detection
+There is a bug in my code.
+It is updated.
 @inproceedings{li2018can,
   title={Can Micro-Expression be Recognized Based on Single Apex Frame?}, author={Li, Yante and Huang, Xiaohua and Zhao, Guoying},